-Ok, I’m fairly sure you could cook anything, and I mean anything in chef and TV personality Rosemary Shrager’s kitchen.
+Ok, I’m fairly sure you could cook anything, and I mean anything, in chef and TV personality Rosemary Shrager’s kitchen.

-From the colour of the cabinetry to the veining in the worktop.
+It inspired the colour of the cabinetry to the veining in the worktop.
 Cool, right?

 But, of course, with Rosemary’s profession, the layout was just as important as the look.

 In terms of décor, grey handleless cabinets keep the kitchen furniture cleaner and fresher, while pine flooring and khaki-coloured linens inject some warmth.
-Finally, bright, fun pieces – a giant apple painting, cauliflower print, and pumpkin pot – showcase Rosemary’s individuality.
+Finally, bright, fun pieces – a giant apple painting, cauliflower print and pumpkin pot – showcase Rosemary’s individuality.